lh3/gfa1/gfa2-ideas.md

 1. Optional fields
 2. Paths and Threads (for traversing matches)
 3. To store both link and complement link or not
-4. Nail down the format of M-line
+4. Nail down the format of M-line (alternative: Jason's way or the PAF/BLAST way)

 [sa]: https://en.wikipedia.org/wiki/Sequence_assembly
 [sg]: http://bioinformatics.oxfordjournals.org/content/21/suppl_2/ii79.abstract